-How to Play Rummy - A Complete Detailed Guide of Rummy Games
+How to Play Rummy - A Complete Detailed Guide on Rummy Rules

 - The objective of the Rummy card game is to meld all the 13 cards that are dealt to each player and make a valid declaration.